Do heat pumps work in older homes in the UK?

 Two things that make this checklist reliable (not guesswork)

-If you want the fastest route to a confident answer, ask for a quote that includes a heat-loss survey and a simple “what needs changing” list.
+If you want the fastest route to a confident answer, ask for a survey that includes a heat-loss assessment and a simple “what needs changing” list.
 That avoids over-selling, and it avoids nasty surprises later.

-MCS heat pump design standard (heat-loss + system design principles): source
+MCS heat pump design standard (heat-loss + system design principles): MCS MIS 3005

-Planning rule relaxation removing the 1 metre boundary rule (helps many older terraces): source
+Planning rule relaxation removing the 1 metre boundary rule (helps many older terraces): Reuters report

 FAQ: Heat pumps in older UK homes